-- Professorial Rounds: Weekly, case-based, multidisciplinary and highly interactive conference where fellows and attendings from multiple departments come together to discuss an interesting case.
+- Professorial Rounds: Weekly, case-based, multidisciplinary and highly interactive conference during which providers from multiple departments come together to discuss an interesting case.
 Listen to an example of one of our dynamic Emergency Department attendings, Katharine Button, M.D., leading a session here.

 - Board Review: Weekly sessions led by second year residents utilizing multiple-choice board review questions and interactive audience response to promote engagement in review of a key boards topic.

-- Resident Safety and Systems Conference: Monthly conferences that are led by several residents and one faculty mentor which is presented in a case-based approach and designed to discuss adverse patient events and develop quality improvement initiatives.
+- Residency Morbidity and Mortality Conference: Monthly case-based conferences led by several residents and one faculty mentor, designed to discuss adverse patient events and develop quality improvement initiatives.

-- Morning Report: Case-based discussion led by senior residents twice per week prior to work rounds which focus on the approach to diagnostic reasoning as well as initial management and treatment.
+- Morning Report: Case-based discussion led by senior residents twice per week prior to work rounds which focuses on the approach to diagnostic reasoning as well as initial management and treatment.
 Curious about what this looks like?
 Watch recently-graduated Mickey Emmanuel, M.D., talk to the residents about anemia.

 - Attending Rounds (aka Teaching Rounds): Fellow- and faculty-led didactic sessions occurring three times per week before work rounds on inpatient acute care rotations; topics are pertinent to each rotation’s educational and patient care goals.